bob-606/5.easa.fi/README.md

 ## 33. How should the pilot react to an engaged stall warning?
-How should the pilot react to an engaged stall warning?
 - Pull the elevator, decrease power
 - Pull the elevator, increase power
 - Raise the nose to decrease airspeed